kisielk/errcheck/README.md

     go get github.com/kisielk/errcheck

-errcheck requires Go 1.4 and depends on the go/types package from the golang.org/x/tools repository.
+errcheck requires Go 1.4 and depends on the packages go/loader and go/types from the golang.org/x/tools repository.

 ## Use

-For basic usage, just give the package path of interest as the first
+For basic usage, just give the package path of interest as the first argument:
-argument:

     errcheck github.com/kisielk/errcheck/testdata

-There are currently five flags: `-ignore`, `-ignorepkg`, `-tags`, `-asserts`, and `-blank`
+To check all packages beneath the current directory:

+    errcheck ./...

+Or check all packages in your $GOPATH and $GOROOT:

+    errcheck all

+Additionally, the following flags are available.

 The `-ignore` flag takes a comma-separated list of pairs of the form package:regex.
 For each package, the regex describes which functions to ignore within that package.